 It also is equipped with all-terrain tires, a front rock guard, and underbody armor with diamond plating.
 No bathroom is available with the Opus floor plan.

-For all it has it is pretty light coming in at just around 2,380 pounds.
-Here is a list of 15 pop up campers and their weight.
+It is pretty light coming in at just around 2,380 pounds.
+Here is a list of 15 pop ups and their weight.